Sustainable Urban Management, MS

 Graduate Degree Programs in Urban Planning

-The Department of Urban and Regional Planning offers graduate programs leading to the degrees of Master of Urban Planning and Doctor of Philosophy in Regional Planning.
+The Department of Urban and Regional Planning offers graduate programs leading to the degrees of Master of Urban Planning and Doctor of Philosophy in Regional Planning as well as a Master of Science in Sustainable Urban Management.
 Students can also apply to obtain a joint degree with another graduate degree simultaneously.
 The most popular joint degrees are with Architecture, Landscape Architecture, Law and Agricultural and Applied Economics.
 Joint degrees with any related field are possible.
 In addition, a small number of the department's Bachelor of Arts in Urban Studies and Planning (B.A.U.S.P.) students participate in the highly selective 4+1 program to complete the B.A.U.S.P. and M.U.P. in five years.

-We welcome applications from men and women from a wide variety of backgrounds who have demonstrated potential for extraordinary professional achievement.
+We welcome applications from people from a wide variety of backgrounds who have demonstrated potential for extraordinary professional achievement.
 Students seeking a graduate degree in planning come from a diverse range of academic backgrounds.
 The most frequent are sociology, economics, political science, geography, environmental sciences, architecture, engineering, public administration, urban planning, and public policy, but the natural sciences, humanities, and other fields also provide excellent foundations for graduate study in planning.
 Prospective students must have a grade point average (GPA) of at least 3.0 computed from the last 60 hours of undergraduate work and any subsequent graduate study, but the average GPA of admitted students is considerably higher.
-All applicants must submit Graduate Record Examination (GRE) scores for the tests of verbal, quantitative, and analytical ability.
 International applicants must meet additional minimum requirements based on their country of origin, including the Test of English as a Foreign Language (TOEFL).

 We place particular emphasis on each applicant's statement of purpose.
 Applicants should use the statement to convey information about their backgrounds, professional and personal experience, and intellectual perspectives, in the context of articulating why a Master's in Urban Planning or Ph.D. in Regional Planning from the University of Illinois will help them achieve their professional goals.
 We seek an applicant pool that represents a mix of racial and ethnic populations, a range of social and economic backgrounds, different philosophies and perspectives, and a variety of life experiences.
 We are especially interested in applicants with professional experience, though that experience need not be in planning or closely related fields.